gaperton/Type-R/docsource/11_Mixins.md

 ### `decorator` @mixinRules({ name : `rule`, ... }) class ...`

 Define configurable properties merge rules for the specific class.
-Rules can be extented in any subclass.
+Rules can be extended in any subclass.

 ## Mixin rules